bseverns/DiceLoop/README.md

 ## Overview
 teensyDee2 implements a chaotic delay effect for the **Teensy 4.0** microcontroller with the official Audio Shield.
-It mixes a clean signal with a noisy, density-modulated delay line to produce unstable, glitchy echoes.
+It mixes a clean signal with a noisy, density‑modulated delay line to produce unstable, glitchy echoes.
+The amount of bit‑crushing and how often glitches occur are shaped by the *noise amount* and *density* controls.
 Two push buttons let you reseed or reset the random parameters while five pots control the effect in real time.

 ## Hardware Requirements